Practical Strategies to Resolve Conflict in Real Time

 Posted in Emotional Intelligence, Insights, Motivational, News

-Conflict is part of our lives.
-The way we manage it greatly impacts the strength of our relationships.
-Having strong communication skills is essential to effectively navigate challenging conversations.
+Conflict is part of our lives, and how we manage it dramatically impacts the strength of our relationships.
+Strong communication skills are essential to navigate challenging conversations effectively.

 Practical Strategies to Resolve Conflict in Real Time, Marshall Connects

-When conflict arises, it’s vital you mitigate the situation as quickly as possible regardless of who is at fault.
+When conflict arises, you must carefully manage the situation as quickly as possible, regardless of who is at fault.

 How Emotional Intelligence Supports Successful Relationships

-Did you know that your success in managing relationships is correlated to your level of emotional intelligence?
-When we are aware of our emotions and those of others, we can build and manage relationships more successfully, while mitigating conflict.
+Did you know your success in managing relationships correlates to your emotional intelligence?
+When we know our emotions and those of others, we can build and manage relationships more successfully while mitigating conflict.

 The following three skills are core competencies of emotional intelligence:

-3. Social Awareness - Our social awareness skills help us understand other people’s needs and feelings.
+3. Social Awareness - Social awareness skills help us understand other people's needs and feelings.

 Repair Conflict in Real Time

-Here’s the thing, when communication breaks down, the quicker you resolve the conflict, the easier it will be to repair the relationship.
-You never want to leave a broken or conflicted conversation without repairing it.
-Undeniably, it’s far more effective to resolve a situation when you’re face-to-face in the moment, rather than afterward when one or both individuals are simmering over the conflict.
+Here's the thing, when communication breaks down, the quicker you resolve the conflict, the easier it will be to repair the relationship.
+You never want to leave a broken or conflicted conversation without fixing it, whenever possible.
+Undeniably, it's far more effective to resolve a situation when you're face-to-face in the moment rather than afterward when one or both individuals are simmering over the conflict.

 Embrace Conflict Resolution by Getting out of Your Comfort Zone

-Recently, a client shared that he struggled to manage conflict with his colleagues.
-He stated how difficult it was to develop the necessary confidence to move past a conflict-inducing conversation and resolve it.
-He instinctively wanted to escape the conflict as quickly as possible, rather than facing his combatant while trying to repair the situation in the moment.
-He like many, found it easier to walk away from the stress caused by conflict, however, he learned over time that it served him much better to embrace the situation and get out of his comfort zone to fix the conflict as it occurred.
+Recently, a client shared that he struggled to manage conflicts with colleagues.
+He stated how difficult it was to develop the confidence to move past and resolve a conflict-inducing conversation.
+He instinctively wanted to escape the dispute as quickly as possible rather than face his combatant while trying to repair the situation.
+He, like many, found it easier to walk away from the stress caused by conflict.
+However, he learned over time that it served him much better to embrace the situation and get out of his comfort zone to fix the conflict as it occurred.

 It’s encouraging to know that being open to change and trying something out of the ordinary can often make life easier!